johnkerl/miller/docs6/docs/customization.md

 * If `./.mlrrc` exists, it's then also processed as above.

-* The idea is you can have all your settings in your `$HOME/.mlrrc`, then override maybe one or two for your current directory if you like.
+* The idea is you can have all your settings in your `$HOME/.mlrrc`, then maybe more project-specific settings for your current directory if you like.